 This process should include: A review of the student’s records including attendance and report cards, You may request that the evaluation take place without going through these screening activities.

 Manifestation Determination refers to the investigation a student’s IEP Team must conduct following an (disciplinary) incident, in order to determine if a student’s behavior was the result of their disability—or a “manifestation” of the disability.

-The student’s IEP team should outline steps to take to reduce problem behaviors and replace them with appropriate ones.
+The student’s Individualized Education Plan (IEP) team should outline steps to take to reduce problem behaviors and replace them with appropriate ones.
 If a plan already exists, it must be reviewed and, if necessary, changed to prevent future incidents.

 Yes, but only under certain circumstances.
-Before suspending a student with special needs, the IEP team must conduct a “Manifestation Determination” to determine whether the student’s behavior is attributable to his/her disability.
+Before suspending a student with special needs, the Individualized Education Plan (IEP) team must conduct a “Manifestation Determination” to determine whether the student’s behavior is attributable to his/her disability.
 If so, a school may NOT suspend the student, and instead consider modifications to the student’s IEP in order to provide additional support.

-Talk to the school’s English Language Learner (ELL) or SPED coordinator.
+Talk to the school’s ELL or SPED coordinator.
 If you are applying for special admission district schools, make sure to ask your school counselor about the LeGare Process and how that applies to you.